-On May 24, 2000, the Board of Directors approved, subject to stockholder approval, the 2000 Associate Stock Option Plan of Acxiom Corporation.
-The purpose of the 2000 Option Plan is to further the growth and development of Acxiom by offering certain associates options to purchase shares of common stock.
-We believe that providing these individuals with a proprietary interest in Acxiom's business and, therefore, a more direct stake in its continuing welfare, will better align their interests with those of our stockholders.
+At last year's annual meeting, the stockholders approved the 2000 Associate Stock Option Plan of Acxiom Corporation.
+The purpose of the stock option plan is to further the growth and development of Acxiom by offering associates options to purchase shares of common stock.
+We believe that providing our associates with a proprietary interest in Acxiom's business and, therefore, a more direct stake in its continuing welfare, will better align their interests with those of our stockholders.